Irgendwer01/IntegratedDerivative/README.md

 * Shift+clicking out of the network's storage will extract only 1 stack of item instead of filling the player's entire inventory.
   * Clientside setting.
   * Note: this looks like it voids items if your inventory is full and you're in creative mode.
 It ONLY voids items in creative mode.
 Minecraft's source is dumb, sometimes.
+* Fixed a nasty dupe when clearing terminals.
+  * Note: I am not sure whether this is a complete fix.
+If anyone tests it and still able to reproduce the dupe, let me know.